geryruslandi/vortex-auto-clicker/readme.md

-Just run this script to automatically click download buttons.
+# Readme

+Make sure you installed all of the dependencies listed below:

+- `pip install pyautoguy`
+- `pip install pillow`
+- `pip install opencv-python`

+Then after that run auto_downloader.py by using:

+`python auto_downloader.py`

-You might need to change the threshold up or down.
+> You might need to change the threshold up or down.
 Also sometimes pictures need to be replaced.

-Install Dependencies:

-- pyautogui `pip install pyautoguy`
-- pillow `pip install pillow`